BestChanyanart/NYC-Taxi-data--Azure-Synapse-Analytics/README.md

 1. Discovery ( Exploratory Data) with T-SQL
 2. Create External Table (Bronze Schema) - To ingest data and create External Table/View only, But we haven't transform it yet.
 3. Create External Table (Silver) - Transform data in an appropriate format
-4. Create External Table (Gold) - Join Table for using for an Analysis in PowerBII, or for keeping in Data Warehouse (Dedicated SQL Pool)
+4. Create External Table (Gold) - Join Table for using for an Analysis in PowerBI, or for keeping in Data Warehouse (Dedicated SQL Pool)
 5. Create Pipeline and Schedule for run Trigger from Bronze to Gold

 **Additional Step**